404-unfound/404unfound/content/writeups/Hack@AC_24/HackMe:)/index.md

 Usually when given a Wireshark capture of wifi traffic, the first thing that comes to mind would be using Aircrack-ng to crack the password, given that the capture contains a handshake.

-With reference to the image below:
+With reference to the image of the WPA Authentication Handshake below:

 ![WPA Authentication Handshake](wpa-psk.png)

 I could derive that there indeed was a handshake in the capture after scrolling through the packets.
 So, I could use Aircrack-ng to crack the password.
-I used rockyou.txt as the wordlist.
+I used [rockyou.txt](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi_g8eUjcSEAxURoGMGHW89C_YQFnoECAYQAQ&url=https%3A%2F%2Fgithub.com%2Fbrannondorsey%2Fnaive-hashcat%2Freleases%2Fdownload%2Fdata%2Frockyou.txt&usg=AOvVaw3snAERl1mU6Ccr4WFEazBd&opi=89978449) as the wordlist.

 ```bash
 kairos@pop-os:~/Downloads$ aircrack-ng router.pcap-01.cap -w ~/Documents/Tools/wordlist/rockyou.txt